-In this section you will pull it all together.
-Synthesize and integrate the important points from your Review of Related Research.
-From this section the reader gets to know what you found in a concise and straight-forward fashion.
-Reiterate the relevance of this research to the field of counseling and discuss implications of your findings to counseling.
-Also include discussion on further (or future) research that is needed in this area (your topic).
+In this section, you will consolidate everything.
+Synthesize and integrate the key points from your Review of Related Research.
+This section allows the reader to understand your findings in a concise and straightforward manner.
+Reiterate the importance of this research to the field of counseling and discuss the implications of your findings for counseling.
+Additionally, include a discussion on the further research needed in this area (your topic).